didip/tollbooth/README.md

 **NOTE 2:** In the coming weeks, I will be removing thirdparty modules and moving them to their own dedicated repos.

+**NOTE 3:** Major version changes are backward-incompatible. `v2.0.0` streamlines the ugliness of the old API.
+Totally not backward-compatible.

 ## Five Minutes Tutorial
 ```go